Business

 Dylan Perry at Inspirit Senior Living, Nicolle Williams at Heritage Senior Living, James Lee, Founder & CEO of Bella Groves, and Daniel Lawson at Viking Pure Solutions will lead a candid discussion on infection prevention in senior living communities.

-From overly fragrant sprays to legacy protocols that refuse to die, we’ll explore the red flags that well-meaning operators might be overlooking—and what a truly safe, healthy environment actually looks like.
+From overly fragrant sprays to legacy protocols that refuse to die, they’ll explore the red flags that well-meaning operators might be overlooking—and what a truly safe, healthy environment actually looks like.

 Elena Rodríguez